amy1602/MyToDo/README.md

 The following **optional** features are implemented:

 * [X] Persist the todo items [into SQLite] instead of a text file.
-* [X] Improve style of the todo items in the list.
+* [X] Improve style of the todo items in the list with Floating Action Button and NumberPicker.
 * [X] Add support for completion due dates for todo items (and display within listview item).
 * [X] Use a Dialog instead of new activity for detail information.
 * [X] Add support for selecting the priority of each todo item (and display in listview item)